fac18/chefup_app/README.md

 ---

 ### Second Build Sprint

+Our second build sprint is more aimed at post requests to our database and authentication:

 | No. | User stories  | Estimates     | Value | Actuals       | Value |
 | :-------------: | ------------- |-------------| :----:|-------------| :----:|